Lazare Carnot: Education and early life

 Carnot obtained a commission as a lieutenant in Louis Joseph, Prince of Condé's engineer corps.
 At this moment, he made a name for himself both in the line of (physics) theoretical engineering and in his work in the field of fortifications.
 While in the army, stationed in Calais, Cherbourg and Béthune, he continued his study of mathematics.
 In December 1783, he received a promotion to the rank of captain.

 In 1784 he published his first work Essay on Machines, which contained a statement that foreshadowed the principle of energy as applied to a falling weight, and the earliest proof that kinetic energy is lost in the collision of imperfectly elastic bodies.
 This publication earned him the honor of the Académie des Sciences, Arts et Belles-Lettres de Dijon.
-Another turning point was his essay on Vauban in which he praises the engineer on his works while at the same time developing his own career as a writer/engineer.
+Another turning point was his essay on Vauban in which he praised the engineer on his works while at the same time developing his own career as a writer/engineer.
 Vauban's work had a profound effect on his work as a general and engineer.
 In 1786 he became acquainted with Robespierre, a lawyer in Arras, in the local literary club.
 In 1788 he returned to Béthune, where he was imprisoned with a lettre de cachet, because of a broken promise to marry a woman from Dijon.
 After his release he was stationed in Aire-sur-la-Lys and married Sophie Dupont from Saint-Omer in May 1791.
 For two months he served as president of the local literary society.